 Next Step: Serve the Defendant

 After you complete the steps on this page, a copy of the summons and complaint (and anything else you filed) must be hand-delivered to your spouse (the “Defendant”).
 The Court does not serve the papers for you.
 It is up to YOU to make sure your spouse gets served after you file for an annulment.
-After you have completed the steps on this page, learn all about how to have your spouse served by visiting the How to Serve the Annulment Papers the Annulment Papers page.
+After you have completed the steps on this page, learn all about how to have your spouse served by visiting the How to Serve the Annulment Papers page.

 The Court does not serve the papers for you.
 If you do not make sure the Defendant is properly served, your case could be dismissed.